leikind/wice_grid/README.md

   _GRID_NAME_grid.html.erb

-In other words, a grid named +tasks+ is expected to be found in a template called
-<tt>_tasks_grid.html.erb</tt> (remember that the default name of grids is '+grid+'.)
+In other words, a grid named `tasks` is expected to be found in a template called `_tasks_grid.html.erb` (remember that the default name of grids is '`grid`'.)

-Next, method +export_grid_if_requested+ should be added to the end of each action containing grids with enabled CSV export.
+Next, method `export_grid_if_requested` should be added to the end of each action containing grids with enabled CSV export.

-+export_grid_if_requested+ intercepts CSV export requests and evaluates the partial with the required grid helper.
+`export_grid_if_requested` intercepts CSV export requests and evaluates the partial with the required grid helper.

-The naming convention for grid partials can be easily overridden by supplying a hash parameter to +export_grid_if_requested+ where each key is the name of a grid, and the value is the name of the template (like it is specified for +render+, i.e. without '_' and extensions):
+The naming convention for grid partials can be easily overridden by supplying a hash parameter to `export_grid_if_requested` where each key is the name of a grid, and the value is the name of the template (like it is specified for `render`, i.e. without '_' and extensions):

     export_grid_if_requested('g1' => 'tasks_grid', 'g2' => 'projects_grid')

-If the request is not a CSV export request, +export_grid_if_requested+ does nothing and returns +false+, if it is a CSV export request, the method returns +true+.
+If the request is not a CSV export request, `export_grid_if_requested` does nothing and returns `false`, if it is a CSV export request, the method returns `true`.

-If the action has no explicit +render+ call, it's OK to just place +export_grid_if_requested+ as the last line of the action:
+If the action has no explicit `render` call, it's OK to just place `export_grid_if_requested` as the last line of the action:
 ```
   def index